Condemned men seek appeals even after decades behind bars

 So far, only one person has been executed.
 Courts have blocked four lethal injections, including at least one that was called off only hours before the inmate was to enter the death chamber.

-A: Lawyers for the men who are scheduled to die Monday have filed legal challenges based on the inmates’ health, saying their poor physical condition could interfere with the lethal injection and subject them to extraordinary pain.
+Lawyers for the men who are scheduled to die Monday have filed legal challenges based on the inmates’ health, saying their poor physical condition could interfere with the lethal injection and subject them to extraordinary pain.
 Marcel Williams is obese and diabetic.
 Jack Jones has diabetes, high blood pressure and has had a leg amputated in prison.
-A federal judge on Friday rejected those claims, but attorneys for the men have appealed to higher courts.
+A federal judge on Friday rejected those claims, but attorneys appealed to higher courts.

+By Monday afternoon, a federal appeals panel had rejected both inmates’ challenges.

 By the time an execution takes place or is stopped, four or more different courts are supposed to have examined the entire case, including the trial record, outstanding legal issues, assertions of innocence and claims of constitutional violations or newly discovered evidence.
 But it’s common for inmates to plead with varying success that key elements have never been examined by a court.
 New issues also arise late in the process, including questions about the effect of execution drugs.